ask-utils/ask-utils/README.md

 ```

 ### intentHandlers
-We can easy write `canHandle` function by using `intentHandlers.canHandle` function.
+We can easy write `canHandle` function by using `canHandle` function.

 ```
 const HelpIntentHandler = {
   canHandle (handlerInput) {
-    return intentHandlers.canHandle(handlerInput, 'IntentRequest', 'AMAZON.HelpIntent')
+    return canHandle(handlerInput, 'IntentRequest', 'AMAZON.HelpIntent')
   },
   handle (handlerInput) {
     const speechText = 'This is example skill'